Embers

 - Peer collaboration and project-based learning

-- Purposeful tech use—like coding, design, and research
+- Purposeful tech use

 - Developing grit, flexibility, and real-world thinking

 At this stage, the fire glows steady and strong.
-Embers are past the spark phase—they're reliable, capable, and building up the energy to fuel bigger things.
+Embers are past the spark phase, they're reliable, capable, and building up the energy to fuel bigger things.
 They don’t need constant tending but they still need the right structure, challenge, and support to burn brighter.

 While both programs may include 6-year-olds, the right placement depends on your child’s developmental stage, not just their age.

-Children who are still building foundational skills, like early reading and writing, managing transitions, or navigating group dynamics—will likely be best served in our Kindlers program (ages 3–6).
+Children who are still building foundational skills, like early reading and writing, managing transitions, or navigating group dynamics, will likely be best served in our Kindlers program (ages 3–6).
 This environment is ideal for children who benefit from extra support with routines, emotional regulation, or who are newer to school settings.

 Children who are ready for more independence, who can follow multi-step directions, self-regulate, collaborate with peers, and are beginning to read and write, may be ready for Embers (ages 6–9).
 This program builds on Montessori foundations and introduces more complex projects, research, and leadership opportunities.